 AGV

-Quimesis has developed an autonomous robot capable of sorting parcels with greater efficiency than using conventional belt conveyors.
-24 hours a day, 150 robots moving at 3m/s to sort your parcels.
+Quimesis has developed an autonomous robot capable of sorting packages more efficiently than using conventional belt conveyors.
+24/7, 150 robots moving at 3m/s to sort your packages.

-Quimesis, in association with ISITEC (France), has specialised in the development of a new robotic platform.
-Our vision is to bring disruptive change across key sectors of the economy.
-And this by working with the leaders of these sectors in order to access the 4th industrial revolution.
+Quimesis, in partnership with ISITEC (France), specializes in the development of a new robotic platform.
+Our vision is to bring disruptive change across various key sectors of the economy.
+And we do this by working with leaders in these sectors to access the 4th industrial revolution.

-In this philosophy, one of the sectors addressed is the Supply Chain.
-The focus is on one part of the chain, namely the sorting centres.
+In this philosophy, one of the sectors addressed is that of the Supply Chain.
+By focusing more specifically on a part of the chain that is sorting centers.

-Currently, the sorting of parcels from aircraft to trucks is done via automated multi-level roller conveyor systems.
+Currently, the sorting of packages from the exit of airplanes to trucks is done via automated roller conveyor installations on several floors.
 These infrastructures are very expensive and lack flexibility.
-During periods of high intensity, it is not possible to temporarily expand the facility.
+In periods of high intensity, it is not possible to temporarily expand the installation.
 And when activity is low, such machinery is not necessary.
-Moreover, there is also the risk of complete blockage of the chain if a package is not recognized.
+In addition, the risk of complete blockage of the chain also exists if a package is not recognized.

-In order to deal with these drawbacks, Isitec and Quimesis have created a "sorting robot".
-The aim is to have mobile robots that can be located indoors and orientate themselves according to the parcel they carry and the position of the other robots present.
-The group of robots will function like a bee's nest.
+To tackle these issues, Isitec and Quimesis have created a "sorting robot."
+The goal is to have mobile robots that can locate themselves indoors and navigate based on the package they're carrying and the position of other robots nearby.
+The group of robots works like a swarm of bees.
 These robots move at 3 meters per second and can carry up to 35 kg.
-For information, a sorting centre having to sort 10,000 parcels per hour would need 150 robots.
+Just so you know, a sorting center that needs to sort 10,000 packages per hour would need 150 robots.

 Development

-When the project began, Isitec went in search of a technological partner who could be responsible for the design of such a robot.
+When the project started, Isitec went looking for a technology partner that could be responsible for the design of such a robot.

 Quimesis came into play and a partnership was sealed.

-This project includes a lot of aspects, including power mechanics, i.e. the motors, the battery supply, the realization of the wiring, the choice of the materials that would compose the robot's framework, the implementation of the safety systems, among others.
-As for the electronics, it was necessary to install a spatial recognition and obstacle detection system using Lidars, interfacing a whole series of sensors such as those that will detect the presence of a package and those that determine its weight.
+This project includes a huge number of aspects, including power mechanics, i.e. motors, power supply in terms of batteries, the realization of wiring, the choice of materials that would make up the frame of the robot, the implementation of safety systems.
+As for the electronics, it was necessary to install a spatial recognition and obstacle detection system using Lidars, to interface a whole series of sensors such as those that will detect the presence of a package and those that determine its weight.